the-sam963/Game-Releases/README.md

 Hey, This is Sam, Founder CEO of AcePic Studio.\
-Here's a list of my Indie Games.
+Here's a list of our Indie Games.
 Hpoe you'll enjoy it.\
 If you want to join our community check the links bellow.\
 Thank you...